 Do you need a whole set?

-Whether you purchase a cookware set or decide to buy pieces open stock, there are a few specialty pieces our experts noted were worth investing in too.
-Almost all our experts said that a cast iron skillet was a personal favorite.
+Almost all our experts said that a cast iron skillet was worth investing in.
 They’re versatile, precise, and just about nonstick when well-seasoned.
 They can also last a lifetime, a potential heirloom that will only make tastier food with each decade.
 They do require unique maintenance, so be sure to do your homework to properly season and care for cast iron.